OhioBWC - Basics: (Policy library) - File

 b.
 Equipment not working as originally planned;

 c.
-Difficulties incurred during removal or relocation of old equipment; or
+Difficulties encountered during removal or relocation of old equipment; or

 d.
 Problems experienced with the fabrication or installation of new equipment.

-3. All requests for an extension are to be formally requested within the BWC Grant Management Portal, providing a detailed description of what has transpired and why the employer has not met the agreed upon obligation to the grant program.
-Requests will be reviewed and approved by BWC.
+3. All extension requests must be formally requested within the Ohio BWC Grant & Program Management Portal, providing a detailed description of the circumstances that have transpired and why the employer has not met the agreed upon obligation to the grant program.
+Requests will be reviewed by BWC.

 4. The employer must provide BWC with the following items within one hundred twenty (120) days of receipt of the grant award: